Jonx0880/P5-Baxter/YOLOv3/readme.txt

-the weights for yolov3 is too big
+This is the directory for YOLOv3.